String Sanitization Under Edit Distance: Improved and Generalized: Abstract

 In order to arrive at these results, we develop new techniques for computing a variant of the standard dynamic programming (DP) table for edit distance.
-In particular, we simulate the DP table computation using a directed acyclic graph (DAG) in which every node is assigned to a smaller DP table.
+In particular, we simulate the DP table computation using a directed acyclic graph in which every node is assigned to a smaller DP table.
 We then focus on redundancy in these DP tables and exploit a tabulation technique according to dyadic intervals to obtain an optimal alignment in $\TOrder(n^2)$ total time\footnote{The notation $\TOrder(f)$ denotes $\Order(f\cdot \text{polylog}(f))$.}.
-As a bonus, we show how to modify some known techniques, which speed up the standard edit distance computation, to be applied to our problems.
 Beyond string sanitization, our techniques may inspire solutions to other problems related to regular expressions or context-free grammars.